 The debate over the use of replays is common to all sports.
-Although controversies and referee-related mistakes have always been part of sports, everyone will agree that games are better off without them.
-However, the use of replays makes games longer and less continuous, and the fans don’t seem to like it.
+Although controversies and referee-related mistakes have always been part of sports, fans will agree that games, whether professional or not, would be better off without human error.
+That’s where replays come in.
+However, the use of replays makes games longer and less continuous, and therefore fans don’t seem to like them.

 Argument against Replays